waynieack/Harmon_Kardon_Control-/README.md

 - You can see a list of cmds in the "%CmdMsg" hash in the script

+If you randomly miss responses, increase the time out value below.
+This seems to happen with direct serial.
+- my $ResponseTimeout = "50";

 You can get ser2sock from here: https://github.com/f34rdotcom/ser2sock/tree/binary_mode